My First Housing Day as an Upperclassman

 About the author

 Hi everyone!
-I’m Alexis, a sophomore at Harvard.
-I’m from Radford, Virginia (located in Southwest Virginia which is about as different from Boston as apples are from puppies).
-I live in Cabot House...
+I’m Alexis, and I’m a sophomore at Harvard College.
+I’m originally from Radford, Virginia but I now live in Cabot House here on campus.
+I study History of Science,...
 View full profile